mdscheuerell/website/content/CV/CV.md

 ***

 ## Invited presentations

+Improved understanding of fisheries and ecosystems from noisy and disparate data.
+University of Alaska Fairbanks, College of Fisheries and Ocean Sciences, September 26, 2018, Fairbanks, Alaska

 The development and application of new tools in quantitative ecology.
 Western Society of Naturalists Meeting, November 17, 2017, Pasadena, California